chibiboba/JS-202/My Notes/Lesson 1 Notes.md

 - `only-of-type` Selects the only element of its type within another element.

 - `last-of-type` Selects each last element of that type within another element.
 Remember type refers the kind of tag, so p and span are different types.

+- `nth-last-of-type(An+B)`: counting from the end, every nth element, starting from B.

 - `empty` selector: Selects elements that don't have any other elements inside of them.